Chapter 42: Healing

 Let it bleed, he thought, as he looked at it numbly.

-He didn't know how long he sat there, until he suddenly heard a gasp to his right.
+He didn't know how long he had been sitting there, until he suddenly heard a gasp to his right.
 It was exhausting to lift his head, and he didn't need to, as Ginny's face appeared in his field of vision just a second later.
 "Oh Harry," she mumbled, taking Harry's hand into her own and regarding it with a wince.
 "What have you done?"

 "It's not as bad as it looks."